Dell OptiPlex: Series 2

-Series 3 - BTX
+Series 3

 Dell OptiPlex from 2005 to 2009 followed Intel's BTX standard.
-The first model to sport the new BTX layout was the OptiPlex 210L and also the OptiPlex GX280 had a BTX variant albeit uncommon.
-The last model to be BTX is the OptiPlex 780.
+The first model to sport the new BTX layout was the uncommon BTX version of the GX280 The last model to be BTX is the OptiPlex 780.
 7xx Series DT models can be configured with a riser card to accommodate two full height cards.
 The riser card fits over the top PCIe x16 slot and middle PCI which is slightly longer with extra pins, this is however not PCI-X. Features DirectDetect system health status indicators for troubleshooting and diagnostics.